From weed oil cartridges to medicated muscle creams, you can find cannabis concentrates in hundreds of products.

 Extracts are a specific type of concentrate that use solvents to draw out the desired substances of a plant, seed or fruit.
 For example, vanilla extract is produced by using alcohol as a solvent to pull out the desired flavor component, vanillin, from vanilla bean pods.

 The cannabis plant has complex compounds, or chemical substances, that can be used in a multitude of products.
 These compounds affect the look, smell, flavor, and texture, as well as physiological or psychoactive effects (if any) of cannabis products.
 The most desirable cannabis compounds are found throughout the cannabis plant in small, sparkling structures called trichomes.
 A cannabis concentrate refers to any product created by the accumulation of the trichomes from the plant.

 These frosty appendages coat the entire surface of the plant, especially the flower buds.
 Trichomes contain all the cannabinoids (THC, CBD, etc.) and terpenes that give different cannabis cultivars, or strains, their unique aromas and physical effects.

-Compared to cannabis in raw plant form, cannabis concentrates offer a more potent high, quicker onset of action, and a wider range of consumption methods.
+Compared to the raw plant form of marijuana, cannabis concentrates offer a more potent high, quicker onset of action, and a wider range of consumption methods.
 Depending on your consumption preferences and tolerance level, the ideal dose can vary widely from person to person and even product to product.

 Cannabis concentrates are diverse and used in a wide range of products.
 With a selection of options, you can fine-tune your cannabis experience and find the ideal combination of cannabinoids and terpenes that appeals to your taste and provides the most benefit.